 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+If the State is "Good" in all categories, no further narrative or explanation is necessary.

-Program Activities FY 2020 - 2022: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 Maine will continue to audit and evaluate all data submitted.
 We alwys strive to reduce VIN errors.
 However, there still seems to be a program flaw that shows errors in VINs that are correct.
 Example: older vehicles with a VIN less than 17 numbers.